 Culture of Fiji

-Just under half of the population of Fiji are the descendants of contract laborers imported from India by the British government over 100 years ago.
-Fiji today still maintains some aspects of its historical British association, including a parliamentary style of government – which is advised by the Great Council of Chiefs, driving on the left-hand side of the road, and a deep love of rugby and soccer [football].
+Almost 38% of the population of Fiji are the descendants of contract laborers imported from India by the British government over 100 years ago.
+Fiji today still maintains some aspects of its historical British association, including a parliamentary style of government – driving on the left-hand side of the road, and a deep love of rugby and soccer [football].

-Fiji has a population of approximately 870,000, 51% of them indigenous Fijians with their Polynesian admixture and 44% of Indian descent.
-The remaining percentage is a comprised of Europeans, other Pacific islanders, Chinese and others.
+Fiji has a population of approximately 884,887, 56.8% of them indigenous Fijian (I taukei) with their Polynesian admixture and 37.5% of Indian descent.
+The remaining 5.7% is a comprised of Europeans, other Pacific islanders, Chinese and others.

 History and Discovery

 There are three other differences: 1) The sound represented by the Fijian letter ‘g’ is an unreleased g-sound, as in the English word “singer,” even if it comes at the beginning of a word; 2) the letter ‘q’ is pronounced in Fijian with a released-g sound, as in the English word “finger,” again even if it comes at the first of a word; 3) and the letter ‘c’ is actually pronounced as an English ‘th’ as in the word ‘that.’
-Consequently the name Cakobau, one of Fiji’s great traditional chiefs, is sometimes written and is more correctly pronounced “Thakombau.”
+Consequently, the name Cakobau, one of Fiji’s great traditional chiefs, is sometimes written more like it is pronounced which is “Thakombau.”

 Yaqona or Kava

-A common drink used throughout Fiji that historically was prepared for all special ceremonies.
-The yaqona plant is related to the pepper family, and although it’s sometimes described as narcotic or intoxicating, normally only has a slight numbing effect on the tongue when used in moderation.
+Yaqona or Kava – A common drink used throughout Fiji that was historically prepared for allspecial ceremonies.
+The yaqona plant is related to the pepper family, and although it’s sometimes described as narcotic or intoxicating, it normally only has a slight numbing effect on the tongue when used in moderation.
 When needed, yaqona roots are dried and pounded into a fine powder which is then mixed with water and served ceremonially.

 Fijian Clay Pottery